 - Does have some handy Emergency uses – dissembled.

-- The click of the tips can be a great Rhythm/ distraction when hiking over flat boring country side..
+- The click of the tips creates a great Rhythm/ distraction when hiking over flat boring country side..

 - One Pole still allows you to use the other hand for grabbing things like trees.

-- Extremely lightweight and comfortable, compared to the old fashioned wooden stick.
+- Extremely lightweight and comfortable, compared to a wooden stick.

-- Hiking poles are not entirely dependable, they can still break which can lead to balance / stability problems for any one that depended to much on the pole.(*2)
+- Hiking poles are not entirely dependable, they can still break which can lead to balance / stability problems for any one that dependent on the pole.(*2)

 - The tips are SHARP, (*3) as a result they tend to leave little holes all over the track, and can injury you if you are not careful.